Random entire functions from random polynomials with real zeros: Applications to unitarily invariant Hermitian matrices

 for a unique $\nu_{\mathsf{M}}\in \mathcal{M}_p(\Omega)$, see \cite{BorodinOlshanskiErgodic} for the precise statement\footnote{Observe that, in principle this gives a concrete matrix model for any $\mathsf{M}\in \mathcal{M}_p^{\textnormal{inv}}\left(\mathbb{H}\right)$.
 Simply take $\omega$ in (\ref{ExtremalHermitian}) random, distributed according to $\nu_{\mathsf{M}}$, and independent of $\mathsf{G},\{\xi_{i}^{+,(j)}\}_{i,j=1}^\infty, \{\xi_{i}^{-,(j)}\}_{i,j=1}^\infty $.}.
 Finally, the map (\ref{DecompositionMatrices}) is in fact a bijection between $\mathcal{M}_p^{\textnormal{inv}}\left(\mathbb{H}\right)$ and $\mathcal{M}_p\left(\Omega\right)$, see \cite{BorodinOlshanskiErgodic}.

 We need a final piece of notation.
-For any $N\ge 1$, define the function $\mathsf{eval}: \mathbb{H}(N)\to \mathbb{W}_N$ which takes a matrix $\mathbf{H}$ to its ordered eigenvalues in a non-decreasing fashion counted with multiplicity.
+For any $N\ge 1$, define the function $\mathsf{eval}: \mathbb{H}(N)\to \mathbb{W}_N$, where $\mathbb{W}_N$ is the Weyl chamber (\ref{WeylChamber}), which takes a matrix $\mathbf{H}$ to its ordered eigenvalues in a non-decreasing fashion counted with multiplicity.
 We have now arrived at the main result of this section.

 \begin{thm} Let $\mathsf{M}\in \mathcal{M}_p^{\textnormal{inv}}(\mathbb{H})$ be the law of $\mathbf{H}\in \mathbb{H}$.
 Then, $\mathsf{M}$-a.s. we have uniformly on compact sets in $\mathbb{C}$:

 Moreover, any random entire function in $\mathcal{LP}$ can be obtained in this way. \end{thm}